FedericoAureliano/eudoxus/README.md

 ```

 ## Language Support
-The goal is to support most of UCLID5.
+The goal is to support most of [UCLID5](https://github.com/uclid-org/uclid).
 Currently we do not support:
-- defines
-- procedures
+- function definitions,
+- procedure declarations or calls,
-- finite foralls or exists
+- finite quantifiers,
+- groups,
-- groups
+- hyperproperties,
-- hyperproperties
+- linear temporal logic,
-- multiple init or next blocks in the same module
+- multiple init or next blocks in the same module, or
-- imports (like type imports from other modules)
+- imports.